canonical/k8s-snap/docs/src/snap/howto/networking/default-network.md

    disabling Network.
 ```

-If you currently have gateway enabled run `sudo k8s disable gateway`
+If your underlying network is cilium you will have to run `sudo k8s disable gateway`
 before disabling network.

 ```